Contributions to Forthcoming Issues of Libyan Studies

 Tables should be numbered separately to figures, in consecutive order, and be accompanied by a caption.
 Tables can be submitted either as separate Microsoft Excel files, MS Word tables or as plain text files using tabs between columns.

-In their interest, and in accordance with the practice of most learned journals, authors are asked to assign copyright of their text and illustrative material to the Society for Libyan Studies.
-Authors wishing to make use of figures should first obtain permission of the original author and then apply to the editor.
-Authors will receive a print-quality PDF of their article.
+In their interest, and in accordance with the practice of most learned journals, authors are asked to assign copyright of their text and illustrative material to The Society for Libyan Studies.
+Authors are responsible for obtaining permission to use any illustrations or prose/poetry extracts, and for paying any reproduction or copyright fees.